opensearch-project/sql/sql-odbc/docs/user/power_bi_support.md

 }
 ```

-The only part you should change is the `server` attribute, to point to the location of your ODFE server.
+The only part you should change is the `server` attribute, to point to the location of your OpenSearch server.
-* For AWS connections, this will be the full path of your ODFE instance (ex: `https://aws-odfe-instance.us-west-1.com`).
+* For AWS connections, this will be the full path of your OpenSearch instance (ex: `https://aws-opensearch-instance.us-west-1.com`).
 * Otherwise, this will be the `host:port` combination for your instance (ex: `localhost:9200`).

 Save this as a `.pbids` file.
 Double-click on it to open up your connection in Power BI Desktop.
-It will take you straight to the **Navigator** window for selecting the tables from the ODFE server.
+It will take you straight to the **Navigator** window for selecting the tables from the OpenSearch server.
 * If this is the first time you are connecting to this instance, you will be prompted for your credentials.

 <img src="img/pbi_auth.png" width="500">